A proud nation within a nation

 MODERNITY & IDENTITY

 The pleasant mild climate of the Mediterranean Sea bathes this city, making it a unique year-round destination to travel.
-Enjoy strolling through its districts and neighborhoods, discover unique places where history unfolds, enjoy its rich gastronomy and universal culture.
+Enjoy strolling through its districts and neighborhoods, discover unique places where history unfolds, get lost in the timeless gothic Old Town, enjoy its rich gastronomy and universal culture.

 Located between the Catalan coastal Sierras and the sea, Barcelona is perfect for practicing all kinds of sports in the countryside.
 Besides it is only a few kilometers away from beautiful sea towns such as Lloret de Mar or Tossa de Mar, essential enclaves to know the pure essence of the Costa Brava.